Chilling in Chile: Day 3 – A Day of Tranquility

 1. Viña Cousiño Macul

 Vina Cousino Macul is a vineyard that is owned and operated by the Cousiño Family since it was founded in the 19th Century.
 Most vineyard owners do not create and brand their own wine for money but to display their wealth.
-The vineyard was small but full of charming characteristic and history.
-We paid 14,000 pesos ($23.50) each for a brief group tour and wine tasting experience.
+The vineyard was small but full of charming characteristics and history.
+We paid 14,000 pesos ($23.50) each for a brief group tour and wine-tasting experience.
 Cousino Macul offers both English and Spanish walking tours throughout the day.

 2. Templo Bahá